Privacy-Graph/PrivGraph/README.md

 4. main.py (file): The file is used to obtain the results of PrivGraph for End-to-End experiments.
 5. main_vary_N.py (file): The file is used to obtain the results for different number of nodes.
 6. main_vary_eps.py (file): The file is used to obtain the results for different privacy budget allocations.
+7. main_vary_t.py (file): The file is used to obtain the results for different resolution parameters.
-7. IM_spread.py (file): The file is used to obtain the results of influence maximization.
+8. IM_spread.py (file): The file is used to obtain the results of influence maximization.
-8. utils.py (file): The file includes some functions that are needed for other files.
+9. utils.py (file): The file includes some functions that are needed for other files.

 ## Run